lhphancs/ebay-manager/README.md

     Notes: sample files have been provided inside the two directories:
         1) placeShipMethodExcelFileHere
         2) placeWholesaleExcelFileHere
+    These two excel files should be deleted and replaced.
+The program may not work correctly if two excel files are in a single directory.

     The data in 'placeShipMethodExcelFileHere' is the maximum amount of a product that will fit into a ship method.

     ex)